Guandaline/Guandaline/README.md

 ---

-> _ “Architecture is the art of structuring complexity — software is its most expressive canvas.”_
+> _ “Architecture is the art of structuring complexity, and software engineering is its most expressive canvas.”_
 > — Valter Hugo Guandaline

 ---